 Based off what month you’re visiting, Disney World may have very different operating hours.
 December will have longer hours to accommodate the crowds, and to allow more guests to take part in the holiday festivities.
 January and February will have shorter hours on most days since the crowd levels are lower and Disney doesn’t need the longer days.

 Also, be aware that during January and February a lot of popular rides do go down for seasonal refurbishment.
-Most water rides, like Splash Mountain and Kali River Rapids, go down for cleaning and refurbishment this time of year.
+Most water rides, like Kali River Rapids, go down for cleaning and refurbishment this time of year.
 Disney World will also close one of their two water parks in order to do massive cleanings and refurbishments as well.

 Festival of the Arts